A guide to all 10 national seashores in the U.S.

 1. Gulf Islands National Seashore

 Located along the Gulf of Mexico and straddling both Florida and Mississippi, Gulf Islands National Seashore beckons millions of visitors each year to its protected mainland regions and seven barrier islands.
-Offering white quartz sand beaches, military forts, and wildlife sanctuaries, the largest national seashore in the U.S. is also vulnerable to hurricanes and oil spills; the region is still recovering from Hurricane Sally in 2020 and the 2010 Deepwater Horizon oil spill.
+Offering white quartz sand beaches, military forts, and wildlife sanctuaries, the largest national seashore in the U.S. is a fine sight to see.

 Days and hours of operation vary by location and season; check the NPS website before you go for last-minute swimming bans and closures—and note that all facilities are closed on Thanksgiving, Christmas, and New Year’s Day.